KOMAL0403/Minor-Projects/README.md

 # Minor-Projects
-This is my first Git Repository of minor college projects.
+This is my first Git Repository of college's minor projects.
 <br>
 Author - Komal